-The National Broadband Plan, authored and released by the Federal Communications Commission in March 2010, states that "[a]ll Americans should have access to broadband service with sufficient capabilities."25 Following up on the National Broadband Plan, the Commission released a paper providing the technical details of its modeling effort to size the "broadband investment gap," or the additional amount of funding required to serve all homes where broadband is now unavailable.26 Using statistical methods and available data, the Gap Report estimates that approximately 7 million U.S. households do not have access to broadband service.
-In 2009, there were about 129 million homes in the U.S., so the unavailability rate was about 5.4% of households.27 This estimate was subsequently supported by the National Broadband Map.28
+The National Broadband Plan, authored and released by the Federal Communications Commission in March 2010, states that "[a]ll Americans should have access to broadband service with sufficient capabilities."22 Following up on the National Broadband Plan, Commission released a paper providing the technical details of its modeling effort to size the "broadband investment gap," or the additional amount of funding required to serve all homes where broadband is now unavailable.23 Using statistical methods and available data, the Gap Report estimates that approximately 7 million U.S. households do not have access broadband service.
+In 2009, there were about 129 million homes in the U.S., so the unavailability rate is about 5.4% of households.24 This estimate was subsequently supported by the National Broadband Map.25

 With an estimate of the lack of access, the Gap Report turns to estimating the cost of closing that availability gap.
-Employing standard investment analysis, the gap was computed as the net present value ("NPV") of the investment in broadband infrastructure in the unserved markets.29 This figure includes capital expenditures and on-going costs, and reflects the expected revenue associated with providing service over the life of the broadband asset.30 The discount rate is assumed to be 11.25% and the planning horizon is 20 years.31 Broadband service is assumed to be a 4 Mbps download and 1 Mbps upload service.32 This definition of broadband had the effect of excluding satellite broadband technology.
+Employing standard investment analysis, the gap was computed as the net present value ("NPV") of the investment in broadband infrastructure in the unserved markets.26 This figure includes capital expenditures and on-going costs, and reflects the expected revenue associated with providing service over the life of the broadband asset.27 The discount rate is assumed to be 11.25% and the planning horizon is 20 years.28 Broadband service is assumed to be a 4 Mbps download and 1 Mbps upload service.29 This definition of broadband had the effect of excluding satellite broadband technology.

-In the benchmark case, the Gap Report estimates a \$23.5 billion investment gap required to serve the estimated 7 million homes without broadband availability today.33 Importantly, the \$23.5 billion investment gap is not equal to the total cost of serving the unserved homes.
+In the benchmark case, the Gap Report estimates a \$23.5 billion investment gap required to serve the estimated 7 million homes without broadband availability today.30 Importantly, the \$23.5 billion investment gap is not equal to the total cost of serving the unserved homes.
 This "gap" measures the additional investment required on top of the private investment and market expenditures.
-The total cost of the project is about \$32.4 billion, with the gap reflecting the \$8.9 billion in revenues over the project life.34 across geography.
+The total cost of the project is about \$32.4 billion, with the gap reflecting the \$8.9 billion in revenues over the project life.31

+Even by today's standards, \$23.5 billion is a lot of money, particularly to serve just 7 million homes.
+On average, the gap estimated by the Commission is \$3,357 per home passed. averages be deceiving, However, can particularly when costs vary considerably across geography.
 The Gap Report provides a little taste of this cost heterogeneity by dividing the entire 7 million homes into two groups.
-According to the Gap Report, \$13.4 billion of the total investment gap-more than half-is required to expand availability to only 250,000 of the highest cost homes (0.19% of all U.S. homes).
-Over half the total gap is devoted to very few homes, each requiring, on average, about \$53,600 in gap investment.
-Excluding the cost of serving these 250,000 homes, the remaining 6.75 million homes has an average investment gap of about \$1,500 per home.
+According to the Gap Report, \$13.4 billion of the total investment gap - more than half - is required to expand availability to only 250,000 of the highest cost homes (0.19% of all U.S. homes).
+Thus, over half the total gap is devoted to very few homes, each requiring, on average, about \$53,600 in gap investment.
+Excluding the cost of serving these 250,000 homes, the remaining 6.75 million homes has an average investment gap of about \$1,500 per home passed.